 Outdoor Spaces in Wotton-Under-Edge

-The Town Council looks after a number of green spaces in the town, cutting grass, maintaining flower beds, monitoring the trees and carrying out other general maintenance.
+The Town Council looks after a number of green spaces in the town.
+Carrying out other general maintenance, cutting grass, maintaining flower beds and monitoring the trees.

 Grassland with pedestrian and disabled access off Holywell Road, plus direct access via a stile on to the Cotswold Way National Trail which runs along its southern boundary.
 Purchased by the Town Council in 2007, this tranquil, streamside setting is maintained to encourage biodiversity.
 Information Boards show some of the flora and fauna of the area and give details of the historic mill that was once on the site.
 There are picnic benches so that walkers and locals alike can enjoy the lovely Cotswold ambience.
 Please note that dogs are not permitted on the site.

-A streamside walk from Potters Pond to Valley Road, where it leads on to the Cotswold Way National Trail.
+A streamside walk from Potters Pond to Valley Road, leading onto the Cotswold Way National Trail.
 This is a tarmacked path between grassy, tree-lined banks and the stream, affording a pleasant, shady, level walk suitable for pushchairs and wheelchairs.
 The section of the path approaching Valley Road is named after the founder of the Round Table organisation in acknowledgement of the contribution the local Round Tablers made in surfacing this part of the path.
 The stream is home to the white-clawed crayfish, a protected species.

 Grassland on a steep incline between Parklands and Adey’s (Lane), accessed via a footpath from Parklands or directly off Adey’s (Lane) through a kissing gate.
 There are benches at the top end of the field adjacent to Adey’s (Lane) from which to enjoy the views over the town.
 The Town Council leases the field to the Wotton-under-Edge Recreational Trust.